 Only people who need to know about a complaint will be informed about it.
 The details of any individual complaint are confidential and must be used only in resolving that complaint.

 The subject of a complaint may also be among those who need to know about it.
 Only information provided in the complaint will be passed on.
-The complainant has complete control over what information is submitted to Abuse, and can submit the complaint anonymously.
+The complainant has complete control over what information is submitted to Policy & Abuse, and can submit a complaint pseudonymously.
 (Legal names and other information sufficient to identify a person in the physical world will never be disclosed as part of a standard abuse complaint.
 For further clarification, please refer to our privacy policy.)

-In general, the abuse team will only communicate with the subject of a complaint if there appears to be a violation of the abuse policy, or if the abuse team needs more information to resolve the issue.
+In general, the Policy & Abuse team will only communicate with the subject of a complaint if there appears to be a violation of site policy, or if personnel need more information to resolve the issue.

-The abuse team records the IP address from which each anonymous complaint is submitted, to prevent misuse of the abuse system.
+The Policy & Abuse team records the IP address from which each complaint is submitted, to prevent misuse of the system and/or Service.

-Subject to obligations of confidentiality about specific complaints, the abuse team may release statistics about general trends, such as the number of plagiarism complaints made and the actions taken by the abuse team, in public or to other OTW committees, to facilitate discussions of policies, procedures, and trends in abuse complaints.
+Subject to obligations of confidentiality about specific complaints, the Policy & Abuse team may release statistics about general trends, such as the number of plagiarism complaints made and the actions taken by the team, in public or to other OTW committees, to facilitate discussions of policies, procedures, and trends in complaints.

-When the abuse team determines that content needs to be removed, if contact information is available, the abuse team will notify the original poster (the complaint subject), identify the nature of the problem with the content, and set a deadline for voluntary removal of the content.
-An administrator may also hide content from other users where appropriate.
-If the original poster does not remove the content within the deadline, the Archive will remove the content.
-In addition, we may remove content immediately, without waiting for a response, if we are contacted by a legitimate law enforcement agency or if we determine that the content is threatening to an individual or reveals an individual's personal information without consent.
+When Policy & Abuse personnel determine that Content needs to be removed for reasons other than violation of the Age Policy by Age-Barred Individuals, the team will identify the nature of the problem with the Content, and set a deadline for voluntary removal of the Content.
+An administrator may also hide Content from other users where appropriate.
+If the original poster does not remove the Content within the deadline, the Archive will remove the Content.
+In addition, we may remove Content immediately, without waiting for a response, if we are contacted by a legitimate law enforcement agency or if we determine that the Content is threatening to an individual or reveals an individual's personal information without consent.
 In such cases we will inform the original poster as soon as possible.
-The original poster will then have the option to resubmit with the violating content removed.
+The original poster will then have the option to resubmit with the violating Content removed.

-The abuse team may also determine that tags need to be added to or edited in an item of content.
+The Policy & Abuse team may also determine that tags need to be added to or edited in an item of Content.
 For more information, please see the ratings/warnings section.

-If content violating the ToS is posted anonymously or with invalid contact information, it will be removed without prior notice.
+If Content violating the ToS is posted with invalid contact information, it will be removed without prior notice.

 If the complainant requests notification of the resolution of the complaint and provides contact information, we will notify them.